Ksound22/kolade-offical-website-astro/src/content/articles/html-role-attribute.md

 ---
-title: What is the HTML Role Attribute?
+title: 'What is the HTML Role Attribute?'
 publishedDate: 2022-12-23
 author: 'Kolade Chris'
 coverImage: 'image1.png'